bubylou/ssm-bash/README.md

 `-i`

-- Run the command and then start the app.
+- Run the command and then start the server.

 `-r`

-- If the App is running then stop it, run the command, and then start it.
+- If there are any servers running for an application stop them, run the command, and then start them again.

 `-s`

-- If the App is running then stop it and then run the command.
+- If there are any servers running for an application stop them and then run the command.

 ## Commands

 `backup [option] <app> ...`

-- Backup the chosen application.
+- Backup the selected application.

 `backup-all [option]`